 It was not an issue I could have fixed myself, and if you are experiencing something similar it’s best to take it in right away.
 If you are unable to exchange it like I did, Strikemaster warranty will take care of you too.

 Although me and the Strikemaster got off to a rocky start, I can confidently say I’m happy with the product.
 As I said earlier this ice auger has a ton of torque.
 I opted for the 10” auger for a few reasons and the 40V motor has no problem turning it.
-With the old flight the auger would get hung up just before it broke through the bottom of the ice, but instead of dislocating your shoulders the motor would cut out.
-Which is a nice safety feature that you won’t see on a gas auger or cordless drill unit.
+With the old flight the auger would get hung up just before it broke through the bottom of the ice, but instead of dislocating your shoulders the motor will cut out.
+Which is a great safety feature that you won’t see on any gas or cordless drill ice auger.

-One advantage Strikemaster has over other electric brands is that they come with a long auger flight.
+A big advantage Strikemaster has over other electric brands is that they come with a long auger flight.
 It’s long enough that I may not need an extension.
 I measured from the top of the blades to the bottom of the motor to be 39 inches.
 As a comparison my Jiffy auger flight is 36” long.
 I’ve only used the extension a handful of times, and usually just for an extra few inches.
 The Ion auger flights are 34 inches long but I believe the extension is thrown in.
 Even though its nice Ion includes an extension, I would rather not have to mess with changing it out.

 As a backpacker I am conscious of the weight of my gear.
 The Strikemaster, when ready to go with battery and blade cover installed, measured 2.9 lbs lighter than my Jiffy Pro4 lite, also ready to go.
 So there is a tiny weight savings.

 Jiffy Pro4 Lite 8” = 29.3 lb

 - 40 V Power head (no battery): 12.9 lbs